sohl-modders/Spirit-of-Half-Life-1.1/SpiritSource/Readme.txt

-Spirit of Half-Life version 1.0
+Spirit of Half-Life version 1.1
-Source code release, 15/12/02
+Source code release 2/11/03

-This code is based (loosely) on HLSDK 2.2, but there's no need to install Spirit on top of that; for the first time, this source code release contains all the files you need to compile client.dll and spirit.dll.

-Any problems, let me know.
+(wow, should I be scared that the last source release was almost a year ago?)

+Basically, this is Spirit 1.0, ported to the HLSDK version 2.3 by Codiac.
+There are a couple of Dark Truths features added here, along with a few minor bug fixes both by Gollum and me.

 --
 Laurie Cheers